laravel/docs/authentication.md

         }
     }

 The `redirect` method takes care of sending the user to the OAuth provider, while the `user` method will read the incoming request and retrieve the user's information from the provider.
-Before redirecting the user, you may also set "scopes" on the request:
+Before redirecting the user, you may also set "scopes" on the request using the `scope` method.
+This method will overwrite all existing scopes:

     return Socialite::driver('github')
                 ->scopes(['scope1', 'scope2'])->redirect();

-> **Note:** Using `scopes` method will overwrite default scope `email`.
-If you want to get user's email, you should add it to scopes manually.

 Once you have a user instance, you can grab a few more details about the user: